ICEACE/FLAME/README.md

 Repository Files
 ================

-This root folder holds model description (model_vn.n.n.xml file) and agent functions.
+This root folder holds model description (model_iceace file) and top level agent functions.
 It needs to parsed with xparser and compiled afterwards in order to run the model on a local machine.

-model_vn.n.n.xml: model descriptions.
+model_aname.xml: Top level model descriptions.

 agentname_functions_context.c : Describes an agent behaviour within a context, i.e., market.

-changelog.txt: holds information on major changes.

-./Market_Amarketname: folder containing market model and market specific agent functions at Amarketname.
+./Market_Amarketname: Folder containing market model and market specific agent functions at Amarketname.

-./docs: a folder containing implementation related documents.
+./docs: The folder containing implementation related documents.

+./initialization: The folder containing various initial populations.

-./outputs: holds sample outputs of latest version.
+./outputs: Holds sample outputs of data, scripts, snapshots of iterations, and plots.

-./outputs/0.xml : holds initial states of described model.